Landcruiser87/compare_abstracts/README.md

 ### Possible modeling paths
 1. Clustering
-2. Cosine similarity to a particular subject.
+2. Cosine similarity to a particular abstract
-3. Bert embedding into PCA.
+3. Gemma / Bert embedding
+   1. tsne
-   1. Look at first two components to find the subject topics that are most in variation.
+   2. Look at first two components to find the subject topics that are most in variation.

 ### TUI